AloisHasNeurons/BestiolesEcosystem/README.md

 Before you begin, you will need:
 * A C++ compiler (like `g++` or `clang++`)
 * `make`
-* The **CImg** library.
-On Debian/Ubuntu, you can often get its dependencies with:
+* X11 to display the simulation, which you would get like that on Debian:
     ```bash
-    sudo apt-get install cimg-dev libx11-dev
+    sudo apt-get install libx11-dev
     ```

 ### Steps